kasem2024/kasem2024/README.md

 # Hi there! 👋

-I'm [mohamed mossa kassem], a passionate developer and computer science student currently in my fourth year.
-I specialize in building dynamic and responsive web applications using Next.js, React, and Tailwind CSS.
+I'm [mohamed mossa kassem], [ FullStack developer] a passionate developer and computer science student currently in my fourth year.
+I specialize in building dynamic and responsive web applications using Next.js, React, Node.js , Prisma ,MongoDb,FramerMotion , nextAuth.js , Tailwind CSS , bootstrap , materialUi , shadcnUi .
 With a strong foundation in computer science and a creative mindset, I bring innovative solutions to life.

 ## 🚀 Technologies and Skills

 - Frontend Development: React.js, Next.js
+- Backend Development : Node.js , MongoDb , express.js
-- Styling: Tailwind CSS
+- Styling: Tailwind CSS ,  FramerMotion , bootstarp , MaterialUi , shadcnUi
-- Languages: JavaScript, HTML, CSS
+- Languages: JavaScript , TypeScript, Node.js , HTML, CSS
+- Software Skills : Data Structure And Algorithms ,  oop
 - Version Control:Git, GitHub

 ## 💼 Experience

 - Currently working on [graduation prject] - a [it will produce a lots of Ai features and will connect the user together in a chat room ].